dotnet/AspNetCore.Docs/aspnetcore/blazor/components/prerendering-and-integration.md

    **MVC**:

-   In the app's `Index` view of an MVC app, add the `Counter` component's namespace and embed the component into the view.
+   In the project's `Index` view of an MVC app, add the `Counter` component's namespace and embed the component into the view.
 When the `Index` view loads, the `Counter` component is prerendered in the page.
-In the following example, replace the `{APP NAMESPACE}` placeholder with the app's namespace.
+In the following example, replace the `{APP NAMESPACE}` placeholder with the project's namespace.

    `Views/Home/Index.cshtml`: